-GNRB Classic - ACL Assessment Arthrometer
+GNRB - ACL Assessment Arthrometer

-Knee Ligament Analysed: ACL
+Knee Ligament Analysed: ACL & PCL

-Movement Measured: Anterior Translation
+Movement Measured: Anterior & Posterior Tibial Translation

 For orthopedic surgeons, radiologists, physiotherapists, and sports doctors, Genourob provides advanced knee health tools.
 The GNRB arthrometer offers unmatched precision in assessing knee stability, crucial for early ligament injury detection.
 It's instrumental for prompt, effective treatment, reflecting Genourob's dedication to pioneering medical solutions that enhance patient care and diagnostic proficiency.